-The analysis of openness of local self-governance was in 2017 conducted at the sample of 42 local self-government units (LSGU), containing municipalities, cities and city municipalities.
-The total score of the 2017 openness index remains the same as in 2016 - 39%.
-This points to the conclusion that the transparency of local self-governments is still at the very low level.
+The total score of the 2018 of openness index suffered decline from 39% to 32%.
+This points to the conclusion that the transparency of local self-governments is remains at the very low level with tendency to backslide.

-When it comes to openness of local self-government units (LSGU) in Serbia, the score of 39% of fulfilled openness indicators suggests that the local self-governments in Serbia are not opened and therefore do not enable the citizens to realise their rights to local self-government to the full extent.
+This results leads to a conclusion made in previous years and suggests that the local self-governments in Serbia are not opened and therefore do not enable the citizens to realise their rights to local self-government to the full extent - when it comes to public consultations, only 15% of indicators are fulfilled, in citizen interaction only 34%, while in the area of access to information only 20%.
 The information technologies offer a wide range of possibilities to the public administration bodies for the improvement of openness, but local self-government units in Serbia do not use these possibilities.
 Beside the fact that local self-government units do not use the information technologies, the legal framework contributes as well to an unsatisfying level of openness of local self-government units, as it does not create an incentive environment for the promotion of openness, political culture, as well as the attitude of the government towards the local self-government.

-Local administration shows the lack of interest to work on improving its openness and it tends to implement only those measures that are prescribed as binding by the existing laws, as is the case with publishing the Information Booklets.
-However, implementation of regulation that enables free access to information and transparency has been downgraded to bureaucratic norm which usually serves only to justify its existence.
 Public authorities implement laws because they are obliged to do so, and because they tend to improve the quality of public services.
 Despite legal obligations, the openness of local self-government, especially when it comes to the information on the budget and public procurements, is decreasing.